IngridMorstrad/IngridMorstrad.github.io/content/posts/technical/2021-08-12-open-ai-codex.markdown

 ## "Results"
 I finished in 120th place, though this is one of those cases where you should definitely not trust the metrics.
 The website faced enough issues (see section below) that finishing the problems and getting a rank was more a measure of luck and persistence, and less of skill.

+The time taken (by me and "average player"(s)) in the graph below is greatly exaggerated, thanks to the website issues documented in later sections.

 ![](/assets/images/CodexLeaderboard.jpeg)

 ## Thoughts